Step 3: Install Cloudera Manager Server

 In this step you install the JDK and Cloudera Manager Server packages on the Cloudera Manager host.

-Install the Cloudera Manager Server Packages
+Install Cloudera Manager Packages

-sudo yum install cloudera-manager-daemons cloudera-manager-server
+sudo yum install cloudera-manager-daemons cloudera-manager-agent cloudera-manager-server

-sudo zypper install cloudera-manager-daemons cloudera-manager-server
+sudo zypper install cloudera-manager-daemons cloudera-manager-agent cloudera-manager-server

-sudo apt-get install cloudera-manager-daemons cloudera-manager-server
+sudo apt-get install cloudera-manager-daemons cloudera-manager-agent cloudera-manager-server

 Install and Configure Databases